aimeos/aimeos-docs/README.md

   This creates a folder called `aimeos-docs`.

-- Change into your newly created local `aimeos-doc` folder and add upstream links to be able to always keep your  clone up-to-date:
+- Change into your newly created local `aimeos-doc` folder and add upstream links to be able to always keep your local clone up-to-date:

   ```bash
   > cd aimeos-doc